maarky/jwt/README.md

 ####getClaims(): ArrayOption
 ####removeClaim(string $claim)

-These methods work exactly like the header methods except that no claims are automatically added.
+These methods work exactly like the respective header methods.

     use maarky\Jwt\Jwt;